 Updating the driver for your graphics card can work wonders in resolving graphics-related issues and DirectX problems when playing Fortnite.
 And it can also help improve the performance of the game.

-Go to the manufacturer’s website for your graphics card and download the latest driver for your GPU or check out the links below for more help:
+Go to the manufacturer’s website for your NVIDIA, AMD, or Intel graphics card and download the latest driver for your GPU or check out the links below for more help:

 Fix 4: Update DirectX

 It is important to ensure you have the latest version of DirectX installed, and don’t worry it’s easy enough to do:

 - Head over to the Microsoft website here and click on Download